BrandonBian/scw/README.md

 e.g.: lt -p 8000 -s doemonitor
 ```

-4. Copy the URL given and enter it through any device connected to internet to access the DOE webpage-based monitor GUI.
+4. Copy the URL given and enter it through any device connected to the internet to access the DOE web page-based monitor GUI.
 Note that you would need to keep the server (the Python file on the master device PC) running at all times.

 ### 3. Updated GUI HTML template (06/23/2021)

-We provide a better alternative HTML template for the webpage-based GUI.
+We provide a better alternative HTML template for the web page-based GUI.
 The new templates are in the folder /templates/.
-In order to use these new templates, please go inside the **main.py** and perform the following changes:
+To use these new templates, please go inside the **main.py** and perform the following changes:

 Locate **line 175**: